The entire book appears at this link with chapters added after appearing online:

 is how Armor ‘s was hired.

-as Gretna’s newest team leave Uptown New Orleans the next
+Gretna’s newest team leaves Uptown New Orleans the next

 investigative day for Barataria Boulevard’s Mad Max driving clinic